 Biophilic design is a term that has gained a fair amount of traction over the past few years.
 And it’s no real surprise considering the powerful impact it can have on our health.
 Biophilia essentially refers to human’s love of nature and biophilic design refers to any design that embraces natural elements to positively benefit human environments.
 While there are many industries embracing natural elements for the purposes of increasing human wellbeing, there is plenty of research to suggest its particularly powerful affect on office spaces.

-Employee wellbeing is an issue that that is becoming increasingly important for employees looking to create a positive and productive working environment.
+Employee wellbeing is an issue that is becoming increasingly important for employees looking to create a positive and productive working environment.
 It is why people have been considering dramatic changes, be it with bringing in a marijuana workplace policy or moving to flexible working contracts.
-And even if you are self employed or work remotely on occasion, this same focus on mental and physical health should be kept in mind even if you are a just a team of one.
+And even if you are self-employed or work remotely on occasion, this same focus on mental and physical health should be kept in mind even if you are just a team of one.
 Ideally, a company would take measures to ensure that their employees are happy and engaged with their work, like providing mental health sessions with business coaches and other such professionals (why not try here), however, this would not likely be the case for employed individuals.
-Luckily, research into the effects of biophilic design has shown a healthier, more positive mindset during working hours can be achieved by injecting your space with a little greenery.
-A 2010 study documented plants overwhelming ability to affect mood and reduce negative emotions within office spaces.
+Luckily, research into the effects of biophilic design has also shown a healthier, more positive mindset during working hours can be achieved by injecting your space with a little greenery.
+A 2010 study documented plants’ overwhelming ability to affect mood and reduce negative emotions within office spaces.

 Including a reduction in: